 According to Epilepsy Advocate Magazine, a patient with uncontrolled epileptic seizures could lose as much as $140,000 to $317,000 in lifetime earnings due to lost work time and unemployment.
 In addition, medications and treatments cost thousands of dollars.

-Fortunately, with proper documentation of your frequent epileptic seizures, you can apply for SSDI epilepsy and receive Social Security Disability Benefits.
+Fortunately, with proper documentation of your frequent epileptic seizures, you can apply for SSDI epilepsy and receive benefits.

 The many complications stemming from epileptic seizures can make working and performing daily activities difficult.
 You may apply for an epilepsy disability allowance from the Social Security Administration.